Hair Transplant Surgery

 • shock loss, or sudden but typically temporary loss of the transplanted hair

-• unnatural-looking tufts of hair.
+• unnatural-looking tufts of hair

 All surgery comes with some degree of risk.
 For example, bleeding and infection are possible.
-Your surgeon will fully explain potential complications during the consultation process and commit to supporting you during recovery.
+Your specialist plastic surgeon will fully explain potential complications during the consultation process and commit to supporting you during recovery.

 By seeking out the services of a member of ASAPS for your surgery, means your surgery will take place in an accredited facility.
 This means the facility meets the required standards of sterilisation and infection control.
 In Australia, these are the National Safety and Quality Health Service Standards (NS & QHS Standards).